storage systems FARM. STORAGE. Give reasons for the storage of farm produce.

 < (a) Improper drying: This leads to moulding of grains.

-(b) Poor condition of store: Leakages on the roofs, cracks on the walls, poor ventilation and dampness can lead to loss of stored products.
+(b) Poor condition of the store: Leakages on the roofs, cracks in the walls, poor ventilation and dampness can lead to loss of stored products.

 (c) Insects (weevils) and rats: These destroy grains in store.